 In Yuri's Revenge, Yuri's army comes equipped with Gatling turrets that spin faster the longer they fire.
 To sum up: Time + Dakka = MUCH MORE DAKKA.

 Generals, being more of a modern warfare simulator, is more low-key on this, but the Chinese Gatling Tank has far more dakka than the rest of the vehicles, except for the GLA quadruple machine gun, which can be upgraded for even more dakka.

-Red Alert 3 is, amazingly enough, fairly low-key on the dakka, with the Allies being the main offenders in the form of the Hydrofoil and Apollo.
+Red Alert 3, while known for containing a broad array of ridiculous and over the top weaponry, is amazingly enough fairly low-key on the dakka, with the Allies being the main offenders in the form of the Hydrofoil and Apollo.
 However, an honorable mention must go to the Soviet's Sickle, which comes with three independently targeting machine guns.
 Granted, it can only bring two to bear on any one target, but the third will happily shoot at anything that crosses its field of fire.

 The Alt one-ups this with it's "Trump Card" attack.
 It's pilot, Kyosuke, unleashes the mech's entire arsenal in a series of precision timed attacks.
 Given that the Alt is specifically designed destroy heavily armored units and to punch through enemy lines, you can imagine how much this messes up whoever is on the receiving end (assuming they even survive it).

 Also, the Jiyaki GUN-Oh in Endless Frontier: A robot with Gatling guns in the arms, gatling guns on the shoulders, and two gatling guns per leg.
 And then some.